 “And what if I need a house, furniture, electronic devices, or — I don’t know– a truck?”

-“You’ve gotta be kidding me,” said Levi, not buying one word from Marcel.
+“You’ve gotta be kidding me,” Levi said, not buying one word from Marcel.

 “Of course, there are a few rules and principles that make this system work for everyone, but don’t worry.
 You are going to learn all about them in your classes with Jacob.”

 “Jacob was right.
-I am going to love this place,” said Levi.
+I am going to love this place,” Levi said.

 “In our last session, we talked about how to use our ‘power of discernment’ based on principles to think as the Creator thinks.
 By looking at things from the Creator’s perspective, our society today tries its utmost to do things, make choices and decisions in a way that resembles his way of thinking.
 So far, what impressed you the most about how we do things today differently from what you were used to?”
 Marcel asked.